hsaturn/synth/README.md

 ...
 Hum how to define that ???

  > synth 1000000 am 0 100 fm 80 120 sq 440:25 tri 1 square 5 am 0 100 fm 80 120 sq 330:25 tri 1 square 6 fm 80 120 sinus 1200:30 sinus 3

+ How to group together generators (to be used by a modulator for example)

+ > synth { sinus 220 sinus 330 }
+ > synth fm 80 120 { sinus 1500 sinus 1300 } sinus 5